medavox/kotlin-rust-guide/README.md

 # A guide to Rust for Kotlin developers

-This is book comparing the differences and similarities between Kotlin and Rust, it also has a few useful tips and links.
+A is book comparing the differences and similarities between Kotlin and Rust; it also has a few useful tips and links.

 View at <https://emmabritton.github.io/kotlin-rust-guide>